peter-noerlund/sky25a-levenshtein/docs/info.md

 * WRITE (`0x02`) with no latency
 * READ (`0x03`) with no latency
 * 24-bit addresses
-* Uses pin 0 for `SS#`.
+* Uses pin 0, 6 or 7 for `SS#`.

-Note, that this makes the SRAM/Flash PMOD from mole99 incompatible, but the spi-ram-emu project for the RP2040 can be used if it is changed to 24-bit adressing (It can just ignore the eight most significant bits)
+Note that this makes it incompatible with the spi-ram-emu project for the RP2040, as it uses a 16-bit address